Budget Tours to Japan

 Essential Japan Explorer - 13 Days

-Kathleen, traveled in March
+Patrick, traveled in April

 Costing approx. $270 per day, this tour provides Japanese hostels and guesthouses.
 Highlights include sushi-making classes in Tokyo, meditation sessions in Kyoto temples, and public transport between cities.
 Karaoke and other optional activities allow flexible spending.